-The most basic fact, which can be proudly announced regarding totalizm, is that otherwise then this is the case with almost all other philosophies, totalizm was never "invented", or "given" to us.
-Totalizm is simply an outcome of applying a new scientific theory, called the Concept of Dipolar Gravity, to everyday life situations (see chapters K and L).
-Totalizm was derived from this new Concept of Dipolar Gravity, in a similar manner like in physics new equations are derived, which describe the universe around us.
+The most basic fact, which can be proudly announced regarding totalizm, is that otherwise than this is the case with almost all other philosophies, totalizm was never "invented", or "given" to us.
+Totalizm is simply an outcome of applying a new scientific theory, called the Concept of Dipolar Gravity, to everyday life situations.
+(The Concept of Dipolar Gravity is described in chapters H and I.) Totalizm was derived from this new Concept of Dipolar Gravity, in a manner similar like in physics are derived new equations, which describe the universe around us.
 Thus, new findings of this concept, are the major source of such a huge effectiveness and success of totalizm.
-For example, one of the most vital contributions, that this new Concept of Dipolar Gravity introduced to totalizm, is the discovery of previously unknown, so-called "moral field".
-Alike gravity field, moral field is also a primary field of our universe.
-It behaves similar to gravity field, but it interacts with thoughts, motivations, altitudes, and feelings of people (instead of interacting with objects and masses - as gravity field does).
-Moral field is a mirror duplicate of gravity field.
-Similarly like this is the case when masses are moved upwards, or uphill, in gravity field, also someone's motivations can be moved upwards, or uphill, in this newly discovered moral field.
+For example, one of the most vital contributions, that this new Concept of Dipolar Gravity introduced to totalizm, is the discovery of the so-called "moral field" that previously remained unknown.
+This moral field, alike the gravity field, is also a primary field of our universe.
+It behaves similar to the gravity field, but it interacts with thoughts, motivations, attitudes, and feelings of people (instead of interacting with objects and masses - as the gravity field does).
+Moral field is a mirror copy of gravity field.
+Similarly like this is the case when masses are moved upwards, or uphill, in the gravity field, also someone's motivations can be moved upwards, or uphill, in this newly discovered moral field.
 When such an uphill movement of motivations occurs, a specific moral effort, or work, needs to be done.
 The reason is that this newly discovered "moral field" has a structure very similar to gravity field.
 It allows to clearly distinguish, which our mental efforts are going upwards, and which our intentions are going downwards in this moral field.
-Of course, when someone's intentions are going downwards in the moral field, then similarly as when someone goes downwards in the gravity field, NO work of lifting needs to be completed.
+Namely, when someone's motivations are going downward in the moral field, then similarly as when someone goes downward in the gravity field, NO work of lifting needs to be completed.
 Thus a downhill motion in the moral field is easy, effortless, and pleasurable.
+In turn an upward movement in the moral field always requires an effort to be put into it.